Manishearth/manishearth.github.io/source/_posts/2017-01-11-rust-tidbits-what-is-a-lang-item.markdown

 This will compile fine and the exit code of the program will be 42.

 An interesting bit of behavior is what happens if we try to add two numbers.
-It will give us the same kind of error, even though I mentioned before that the addition of concrete primitives doesn't go through `Add::add`.
+It will give us the same kind of error, even though the addition of concrete primitives doesn't go through `Add::add` (Rust asks LLVM to generate an add instruction directly).
 However, any addition operation still checks if `Add::add` is implemented, even though it won't get _used_ in the case of a primitive.
 We can even verify this!

 ```rust
 #[lang = "add"]